Kevin-App/Plot-in-Gui/README.md

 # Create a Gui with embedded plot
-Creating a Gui-Application with embedded Plot
-Made with tkinter and mathplotlib
+Creating a Gui-Application with embedded Plot made with tkinter and matplotlib